buttontate/engineer-test/template/README.md

 After running `docker-compose up --build`, the app and database will start, and the app will be live at:

-- `localhost:8080`, if you're taking the Java test.
+- `localhost:8080`, if you're taking the Java or C# test.
 - `localhost:5555`, if you're taking the Node test.

 ***Note for Linux users:*** Be sure to follow the Docker post-installation docs found [here](https://docs.docker.com/engine/installation/linux/linux-postinstall/). `docker-compose` may return errors if not configured correctly.